BSafe-network/website/content/Technology-Competiton/Leyer2Competition.md

  Outcomes to the public are as follows.

 * Program codes: cc-by license
-	* Layer 2 technology software codes
+	* Layer 2 attack/evaluation software codes
 	* Evaluation software codes/platform
 * Evaluation data for each proposal
 * Common evaluation dataset

 As byproducts of this competition, we can provide public security testing theory and tools for Layer 2 technologies.

-### 3. Categories of the competition
+### 3. Category of the competition
-We conduct two categories of competitions as follows.

-#### 1) Proposing layer 2 protocol and code

-We call for layer 2 technology to enhance all or some of scalability, privacy and security, and their trade-offs.

-#### 2) Proposing attacking/measurement tool for Layer 2 technology
+At the first competition, we conduct the competition for evaluation technology.

 We call for technology evaluation methodology and software for layer 2 technology.
 They include common datasets for evaluation.
 Please refer to section 4 for evaluation criteria to be considered.